cooperhewitt/plumbing-shannon-server/README.md

 # plumbing-shannon-server

-A simple HTTP pony server for [cooperhewitt.roboteyes.shannon](https://github.com/cooperhewitt/py-cooperhewitt-roboteyes-shannon) related functionality.
+A simple HTTP pony server for extracting "Shannon-related" properties from images.

 ## Setup